weican1103/WeicanLiu.github.io/_pages/about.md

 News in 2024
 ======
-2024.12.11 My paper on the topic of load forecasting has received the first-round revision comments and was submitted to the journal **Computers and Electrical Engineering** (JCR Q1, IF = 4.0), where I am the corresponding author.
+2024.12.30 My paper on the topic of load forecasting has been submitted as a revised manuscript in 2nd revision to the journal **Expert Systems with Applications** (JCR Q1, IF = 7.5), where I am the first author.

-2024.12.10 My paper on the topic of load forecasting has been submitted as a revised manuscript to the journal **Expert Systems with Applications** (JCR Q1, IF = 7.5), where I am the first author.
+2024.12.11 My paper on the topic of load forecasting has received in 1st revision, which was submitted to the journal **Computers and Electrical Engineering** (JCR Q1, IF = 4.0), where I am the corresponding author.

 2024.9.13 My paper [“CNNs-Transformer based day-ahead probabilistic load forecasting for weekends with limited data availability”](https://www.sciencedirect.com/science/article/pii/S0360544224004389) published on **Energy** (JCR Q1, IF=9) has been honored as an ESI Highly Cited Paper (TOP 1%).
 I am the second author.
 Congratulations!